 We collect and disclose environmental information, and, since FY2009/10, we have introduced third-party assurance verifications to ensure the reliability of this information.
 Moreover, Nomura participates in the "Project for Improving the Basis for Disclosure of Environmental Information."
 Nomura also engages in initiatives aimed at appropriate environmental information disclosure.
 In each region, based on the regulations established by local governments, we prepare plans for dealing with global warming and submit these to the government authorities.

 We are reducing power consumption at Group-owned buildings under an ongoing program of replacing electrical equipment and air-conditioning equipment with energy-saving models and managing these with greater efficiency.
 For example, we are encouraging the replacement of air-conditioning units with more efficient models and implementing energy-saving operations by reducing hours of usage and adjusting room temperature settings.
-We are also actively working to reduce power consumption from lighting, as Nomura Asset Management changed over all of its lighting at its head office building and the Daiichi Edobashi Building to LED in fiscal 2011.
-We are also lowering emissions from our heating systems by replacing oil-fuelled models with gas-powered units.
+We are also lowering emissions from our heating systems by replacing oil-fueled models with gas-powered units.

-Nomura Group is working to lighten the impact of its activities on the environment through the purchase of green power.
-Our purchases of green power began domestically in 2006, and these reached a cumulative total of 74.76 million kWh.
-Beginning in 2014, we have set a goal of continuing these purchases of green power (from biomass power generation and other green sources) until March 2020, and it will be allocated to our principal domestic offices (located in Nihonbashi in Tokyo, Osaka, and Nagoya).
-In addition, in several of the EMEA offices, most of the electric power is generated by renewable energy sources, including hydroelectric power.
+The Nomura Group is working to lighten the impact of its activities on the environment through the purchase of renewable power.
+Our purchases of green power began domestically in 2006, and these reached a cumulative total of 95.76 million kWh in FY2020/21.
+Beginning in 2014, we have set a goal of continuing these purchases of green power (from biomass power generation and other green sources) until FY2022.
+Since FY2020, the Toyosu Bayside Cross Tower, our new base following the relocation of our head office functions in the Nihonbashi area in Tokyo, has also been powered by green electricity.
+In addition, in London and other EMEA offices, most of the electric power is generated by renewable energy sources, including hydroelectric power.

 * Please scroll horizontally to look at table below.